turbot/steampipe-plugin-aws/docs/tables/aws_iam_policy.md

+---
+title: "Table: aws_iam_policy - Query AWS IAM Policy using SQL"
+description: "Allows users to query AWS IAM Policies, providing detailed information about each policy, including permissions, attachment, and associated metadata."
+---

-# Table: aws_iam_policy
+# Table: aws_iam_policy - Query AWS IAM Policy using SQL

-An IAM Policy is an AWS Identity and Access Management (IAM) Managed Policy
+The `aws_iam_policy` table in Steampipe provides information about IAM policies within AWS Identity and Access Management (IAM).
+This table allows DevOps engineers to query policy-specific details, including permissions, attachments, and associated metadata.
+Users can utilize this table to gather insights on policies, such as policies with wildcard permissions, verification of policy documents, and more.
+The schema outlines the various attributes of the IAM policy, including the policy ARN, creation date, update date, attached entities, and policy default version ID.

-Note that the `policy` and `policy_std` columns require additional calls - You can greatly decrease your query time by NOT selecting those columns when you don't need them.
+**Note** that the `policy` and `policy_std` columns require additional calls - You can greatly decrease your query time by NOT selecting those columns when you don't need them.

+## Table Usage Guide

+To gain a deeper understanding of the structure and metadata of the `aws_iam_policy` table, you can use the `.inspect aws_iam_policy` command in Steampipe.

+### Key columns:

+- `arn`: The Amazon Resource Name (ARN) of the policy.
+This is a unique identifier that can be used to join this table with other tables.
+- `policy_name`: The name of the policy.
+This can be used to filter the policies based on specific naming conventions.
+- `default_version_id`: The ID of the policy's default version.
+This can be useful when joining with a table of policy versions to get the details of the default policy version.

 ## Examples